 2 November - 9 February 2019

-This exhibition is part of The Women's Hall project, celebrating the little-known history of the East London Federation of Suffragettes 1914-18, and the centenary of British women first winning the right to vote.
+This exhibition is part of The Women's Hall, celebrating the history of the East London Federation of Suffragettes, and the centenary of some British women first winning the right to vote.
 Partners are Tower Hamlets Local History Library & Archives, East End Women’s Museum and Alternative Arts with Women’s History Month in East London and Photomonth.